lando/lando/docs/contrib/evangelist-present.md

 Once you've found an event the next step is usually to submit a session/proposal and/or start creating the content for your presentation, talk or training.

 While you certainly can create content from scratch we recommend you request access to this [Google Folder](https://drive.google.com/drive/folders/1ooK_NTMBuwOV0uix8O54umJGwAODL9dC) as it contains a large cache of previously submitted sessions, proposals, slidedecks and training materials.
-It's highly likely you can fork or adapt some of this shit as a starting point.
+It's highly likely you can fork or adapt some of this as a starting point.

 We also highly encourage you to contribute your finished presentation materials back to the same Google folder.
 This both aids future evangelists and also serves as a record for posterity.